Is Europe open for travel?

 rentals, a cruise, etc., then check with the vendors to learn where you

 stand.
-(Airline schedules are changing by the hour, and as of mid-March, cruise lines
+(Airline schedules and cruise calendars are changing by the day.)

-3. It's not too early to think about travel later in
+2. It's not too early to think about a visit in

 The coronavirus pandemic won't last forever.
-In a few months,
+Once enough people

 the spread of COVID-19 could ease, and you'll be in a better position to

-make plans.
-We'd expect to see a cascade of travel bargains later in
+We'd expect to see a cascade of travel bargains

-the year as airlines, hotels, rental firms like Airbnb, tour companies, cruise
+in the months ahead as airlines, hotels, rental firms like Airbnb, tour companies, cruise

-lines, and destinations try to make up for a disastrous winter and spring.
+lines, and destinations try to make up for a disastrous 2020 and 2021.

 Still, we do suggest precautions: